jishnunambiarr/chefmate.ai/README.md

 -   **Voice-First Interface**: Interact entirely through speech to find and cook recipes.
 -   **AI Recipe Discovery**: Ask for "Ketogenic Italian dinner" and get personalized suggestions.
 -   **Step-by-Step Cooking**: The agent guides you through every step, waiting for you to finish chopping/cooking.
--   **Weekly Meal Planner**: Plan your week's meals with AI assistance, save them to your profile, and modify them.
+-   **Weekly Meal Planner (Beta)**: Plan your week's meals with AI assistance, save them to your profile, and modify them. *Currently in early beta/rudimentary stage.*
 -   **Secure & Private**: Built with privacy in mind.

 ## Architecture